 A typical solar panel for a DIY installation will cost $200 – $300. his varies based on type and watts.
-The monocrystalline solar panel is the most expensive, and a 200-watt panel is more expensive than a 100-watt solar panel.
+The monocrystalline solar panel is the most expensive, and a 200-watt panel is more expensive than a 100-watt one.

 Using Reviews and Forum Feedback

 Choosing the best solar panels can be confusing, so do your research.
 Here are reviews and forums.
-I like forums because the users typically have a good bit of experience, and you are generally getting honest first-hand feedback.
+I like forums because the users typically have a good experience, and you generally get honest first-hand feedback.

 Below are a few forums you can check out.